eziCode/mlb-kalshi-trader/hit_reversion_strategy/README.md

 Fees use Kalshi’s rounded taker-fee formula.

+The 60-second cooldown is scoped to hit reversion in the shared live risk ledger.
+Settlement-value orders in the same game do not start or extend this cooldown.
+There is no hidden live maximum-trades or maximum-positions limit;
+each MLB event can produce at most one entry, and the durable event key only prevents the same event from being submitted twice after a retry or restart.

 ## Exit behavior

-For a YES position, target reversion occurs when the observed YES price reaches or exceeds the configured frozen target.
-For NO, it occurs when YES falls to or below that target.
-The current policy can use the latest observable trade without requiring a compatible taker direction.
+For a home YES position, target reversion occurs when the observed home YES price reaches or exceeds the configured target.
+A home-NO signal is executed as paired away-team YES, so its exit is evaluated against the held away YES contract reaching `1 - home_target`; it does not borrow the home market's price, liquidity, or taker direction.

 The checked-in policy has a 240-second maximum hold.
 Its exit target updates with subsequent causal baseball states, preserving the original market anchor